 Medicare Savings Programs (MSP) assist with Part A and/or Part B cost-sharing.
-There are four different MSPs: QMB, SLMB, QI and QDWI.
+There are three different MSPs: QMB, QI and QDWI.
 Note that QDWI is a very limited program.
-The most common programs, QMB, SLMB and QI are highly beneficial to those who qualify.
-There are income limits for each of the MSPs, and there is no resource test for QMB, SLMB and QI.
+The most common programs, QMB and QI, are highly beneficial to those who qualify.
+There are income limits for each of the MSPs, and there is no resource test for QMB or QI.
 MSPs are administered by the Local Department of Social Services (HRA in NYC).

 The Low-Income Subsidy Program, also known as Extra Help, assist with Part D costs.
 There is Full Extra Help and Partial Extra Help; each program has different income and resource limits.
 People with Medicaid or an MSP are automatically enrolled into Full Extra Help.
 Others can apply for Extra Help through the Social Security Administration which administers the program.